 If you’ve been part of my audience for a while, you’ll notice that whilst some of my recipes contain gluten, they are always 100% wheat-free.
 I’m not pedantic about avoiding wheat.
 On the odd occasion, I eat out, I don’t fret if a little wheat creeps into my diet.
 But when I’m behind the dish, it’s wheat -free all the way.

-I hope the following will help to support why I choose to largely avoid wheat in my diet, and why I think you should consider avoiding or at the very least limiting wheat.
+I hope the following will help to support why I choose to largely avoid wheat in my diet (or am quite fussy with the kind of wheat I eat), and why I think you should consider avoiding or at the very least limiting wheat.
 Also check out the link for the FREE screening of “What’s with Wheat” at the bottom of this post.